The Best IT Band Stretches and Exercises

 Foam Rolling: Hips

-Sit on the foam roller with left ankle crossed over right knee.
+A. Sit on the foam roller with the left ankle crossed over the right knee.
 Place hands directly behind you.
-Gently rock from side to side to release tight glutes.
-Switch sides after 30 seconds.

-Next, flip over so that the foam roller is under the front of right hip.
-Gently roll this area out for 30 seconds before switching sides.
+C. Next, flip over so that the foam roller is under the front of right hip.
+Gently roll this area out for 30 seconds, then switch sides.